devorahaberman/chunk-profile-site/README.txt

 Made with love and drool by Devorah Ortega.

+ICON CREDITS:
+Icons8

+FONT CREDITS:
+Google Fonts

+IMAGE CREDITS:
+All images are copyright of their respective owners.

 HTML FRAMEWORK CREDITS:
 Story by HTML5 UP
 html5up.net | @ajlkn
 Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)